Using this guide What's covered

 What is carpal tunnel syndrome?

-Running from your neck down your arm and into your hand is the median nerve, which controls feeling and movement in your thumb and the first 3 fingers of your hand.
+Running from your upper arm and into your hand is the median nerve, which controls feeling and movement in your thumb and the first 3 fingers of your hand.
 On its way to your fingers and thumb, your median nerve, and 9 tendons, pass through a small space in your wrist called the carpal tunnel.

 What causes it?